QuintessaQ/CS_interview_cheatsheet/Phone Interview.md

 	- State that you know this is too long / inefficient / blah, state why
 	- Now try to improve upon it
 	- You can ask for hints if you’re absolutely stuck!
 - think out loud, explain your thought process
 	- brute force
 	- then optimize it
+- ask questions!!
+	- e.g. constraints? the data type of tree node values? does this api care more about speed or space?
+- name functions properly, don't name it as `solution()`
 - "should I start implement it in code, or you want me to continue to optimize it?"
 - explain a bit when coding
 - explain time complexity
 - go through test cases when finished
-- follow up on the same coding question
+- improvement on the same coding question
+	- java doc，unit test, regression test, performance tuning, benchmarking, A/B testing

 ### Miscellaneous